 B. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1 or 2 individual steps from the script above.

+2.5: The well attachment of stem cells on coverslip influences the outcome of differentiation.
+We can prepare more batches of samples to increase the success possibility.

 Results